 The end, in fact, is in many ways extremely uplifting.
 One of us found ourselves sobbing because of one character’s flashbacks and his own memories of a younger sibling who was not expected to live.
 There are a lot of positive messages packed into this narrative.
 One of the reasons we focus on dystopian films is that by learning more about the way our world works, we hope to avoid the versions of the future (or past) that we see reflected in such films.
 Is it naive to think that the more we learn about how terrible humans are to each other, the better the world becomes?

 Watching a herd of people on my roof watch fireworks through their cell phones immediately reminded me of this scene in Fandango.
 Though not technically dystopian, we might do well to remember that some of our parents may not enjoy a celebration involving loud, colorful explosions.
 This film follows a group of kids taking a road trip across the country before shipping off to Vietnam.
+(NOTE: A recent viewing of this film reminded us that it has some deeply problematic scenes.)

 I would have been drafted had I been born on the same day but the year of my father’s birth.
 He watched the draft with several neighborhood kids huddled around a boxy television.
 During my lifetime, I have only seen groups of draft-age children stare at a television with that intensity when sports and binge drinking were involved.